chef-boneyard/chef-fundamentals/slides/example-cookbook/01_slide.md

 At completion of this unit you should...

-* Know how to get cookbooks with Knife and the Opscode Chef Community site
+* Know how to get cookbooks with Knife from the Opscode Chef Community site
 * Understand the components of a cookbook
 * Be able to upload a cookbook to Opscode Hosted Chef
 * Add a cookbook’s recipe to a node’s run list.

 # Chef Cookbooks

-Cookbooks are “packages” for Chef recipes and other helper components.
+Cookbooks are "packages" for Chef recipes and other helper components.

 You can create new cookbooks or download cookbooks from the Cookbooks site.

 # Cookbooks are Sharable

-We design cookbooks to be sharable with others.
+Opscode designs cookbooks to be sharable with others.
 Attributes, allow you to interchange data.
 Use file specificity to customize the files and templates for particular platforms.
 Resources, providers and libraries you can extend cookbooks.

 These features of cookbooks bring flexibility and code reuse for your infrastructure.